bfirner/essays/presentations/2025-06-WinlabInterns-ML2/modifying_a_dnn.md

 ## Walk Before Running

 * Re-used code is the best code, re-used models are the best models
-* Re-use part of an existing, pretrained DNN
+* Re-use part of an existing, pretrained DNN for a new task
 * This talk:
+  * don't start from scratch
   * save a ton of time and effort with re-use
   * innovate with existing models to create new applications
-  * don't assume you need a hand-crafted artisinal model for your project

 ---

-## Why Modify a DNN?
+## Why Reuse a DNN?

 * There are plenty of pretrained DNNs available
 * Limited by the available datasets
   * Good for classifying people and toilet seats
-  * Bad for new objects
+  * Can be bad for new objects
   * Bad for esoteric items or traits
   * Bad for distinguishing subsets